CSBP-CPSE/MDS-Capstone/README.md

 Calculation of Building Density, Building Coverage Ratio, Average Size, Mean Proximity and Contiguity

 ## Urban Clusters
-Codes and implementation of Urban CLuster on QGIS
+Codes and implementation of Urban Cluster using QGIS

 ## Classification
 Classification based on the 5 building statistics.
 The classification has been done for Regina and Fredericton.